rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

    :scale: 85%
    :align: center

-Let the installer finish but be sure to **leave the installation medium in place** ie do not remove the installer USB / CDROM / DVD as we must next boot into the troubleshooting section of the installer.
+Let the installer finish but be sure to **leave the installation media in place** ie do not remove the installer USB / CDROM / DVD as we **must next boot into the troubleshooting section** of the installer.

 Step 7: Start the Troubleshooting shell
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If steps 1 to 6 were followed correctly we should now be rebooting into the installer once again.
-This is to use the Troubleshooting capabilities of the installer to reformat our ext4 root mdraid device to a btrfs one:-
+This is to use the Troubleshooting shell of the installer to reformat our ext4 root mdraid device to a btrfs one:-

 This time on booting the installer select the **Troubleshooting** section:-